-Andrea Hairston is a playwright, novelist, and scholar.
-She has published three novels: Will Do Magic For Small Change, a finalist for the Mythopoeic, Lambda, and Tiptree Awards, a Massachusetts Must Read, and a New York Times Editor’s pick; Redwood and Wildfire, winner of the Tiptree and Carl Brandon Awards; Mindscape, winner of the Carl Brandon Award.
-Lonely Stardust, a collection of essays and plays, was published by Aqueduct press.
-Her play, Thunderbird at the Next World Theatre, appears in Geek Theater — 15 Plays by Science Fiction & Fantasy Writers.
-“Griots of the Galaxy,” a short story, appears in So Long Been Dreaming: Postcolonial Visions of the Future.
+Andrea Hairston is a novelist, playwright, and scholar.
+Aqueduct Press published: Will Do Magic For Small Change, a New York Times Editor’s pick and finalist for the Mythopoeic, Lambda, and Otherwise Awards; Mindscape, winner of the Carl Brandon Award; and Lonely Stardust, a collection of essays and plays.
+Her play, Thunderbird at the Next World Theatre, appears in Geek Theater.
 A novelette, “Saltwater Railroad,” was published by Lightspeed Magazine.
-“Dumb House,” a short story appears in New Suns: Original Speculative Fiction by People of Color.
-Andrea has received grants from the National Endowment for the Arts, the Rockefeller Foundation, the Ford Foundation, and the Massachusetts Cultural Council.
-Her next novel, Master of Poisons, will be published by Tor/Macmillan in 2020.
+“Dumb House,” a short story appears in New Suns: Original Speculative Fiction by People of Color edited by Nisi Shawl.
+Andrea received the International Association of the Fantastic in the Arts Distinguished Scholarship Award in 2011 and has gotten grants from the National Endowment for the Arts, the Rockefeller Foundation, the Ford Foundation, and the Massachusetts Cultural Council.
+Her latest novel, Master of Poisons, came out from Tordotcom Publishing and is on the Kirkus Review’s Best Science Fiction and Fantasy of 2020.
+“Seven Generations Algorithm,” a short story is in Trouble the Waters edited by Sheree Renee Thomas, and Pan Morigan.
+Redwood and Wildfire, winner of the Otherwise and Carl Brandon Awards, will be out February 1, 2022 from Tordotcom.
 In her spare time, Andrea is the Louise Wolff Kahn 1931 Professor of Theatre and Africana Studies at Smith College and the Artistic Director of Chrysalis Theatre.
-She bikes at night year round, meeting bears, multi-legged creatures of light and breath, and the occasional shooting star.